Amber Glenn: 2021–22 season

 Glenn withdrew from the Skating Club of Boston's Cranberry Cup event and then made her full competitive debut at the 2021 CS Finlandia Trophy, where she placed tenth.
 Beginning the Grand Prix at 2021 Skate America, Glenn did not attempt a triple Axel in competition after practice session difficulties.
 Seventh in both segments of the competition, she placed sixth overall with a score of 201.02, breaking 200 points internationally for the first time.
 Speaking afterward, she said, "breaking that point target internationally for the first time, it really makes me feel like I'm up there, and it's not just, ‘Oh, she got second at Nationals; she did this in her own country.’
 I know I can hold my own internationally, and this is just a taste of that."
 She went on to finish seventh at the 2021 NHK Trophy.

 Glenn concluded the fall season at the 2021 CS Golden Spin of Zagreb, where she won the silver medal.
 Attempting to qualify for the American Olympic team at the 2022 U.S. Championships in January, Glenn struggled in the short program and finished fourteenth in that segment.
 She tested positive for COVID-19 afterward and withdrew before the free skate.
 She was named as an alternate for the Olympic team.
-Glenn would later reflect that while she had not assumed that going to the Olympics was possible for most of her career due to the expectations raised after the previous national championships, "I felt like I was expected to make it, so that made it all the more devastating.
+Glenn later reflected that while she had not assumed that going to the Olympics was possible for most of her career due to the expectations raised after the previous national championships, "I felt like I was expected to make it, so that made it all the more devastating.
 It was hard."